Cochemiea thornberi

+Description

 This plant has numerous branches that all root in the ground, forming a clump of rooted stems all belonging to one plant.
 The stems are cylindrical and usually measure up to 10 centimeters tall, but known to reach 30.
 They are up to 3.5 centimeters wide.
 There are up to 21 bristle-like radial spines on each areole and one to three hooked central spines.
 The flower is up to 3 centimeters wide and has white or pink inner tepals with pink midstripes.
 The flowers bloom most often after heavy rainfall.
 The fruit is bright red and up to 1.5 centimeters long.
 It is edible.
 It contains black seeds.

+Distribution

 This plant is associated with nurse plants.
 It often grows beneath the branches of Ambrosia dumosa.
 The habitat is desert scrub.
 There are two main population areas in Arizona, one in the Avra Valley and Saguaro National Park and one on the Tohono O'odham Indian Reservation.
 This species was abundant in the Avra Valley up until the 1930s until a freeze which decimated the population.
 There are now a total of about 600 plants in all the populations together.